Nugget-Sk/tinkers_universe/README.md

 # Tinker's Universe
-A fabric modpack for 1.21.1
+A neoforge modpack for 1.21.1